Prince-gk/react-hooks-hogwild/README.md

-# HogWild: The React app for fans of prize-winning pigs
+# Hogwarts: The React app for fans of prize-winning pigs

 ## React Week 1 Project